-Most listings are in the $10's per square foot per year.
-The Hawthorne submarket is going through a decline in rates.
-In the last 3 months, the median rate decreased $4 per sqft per year.
-That's a 17% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Hawthorne submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $2 per sqft per year.
+That's a 6% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Hawthorne region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Hawthorne submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 5 listings have been made available, which means listings might be leasing quickly.
+In the last 90 days, 5 listings have been posted online, which means leases are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Even though the median size is 457,030 sqft, there are still 0 spaces below 2,000 sqft.
 Most buildings in this region are around 2 stories.
 Most buildings in this area were built in 1980 and are Class B.